Is Project Management Killing Good Products, Teams and Software? - Slashdot

 I am still using the Waterfall Model [google.com] and IBM's Rational Rose Modeler. [google.com] Does software development get any better?

-Bad PMs kill projects (Score:2)
+Bad PMs kill projects (Score:3)

 The difference between an effective and ineffective PM is astounding in most places I've worked.
 On one end you have a forceful PM who will beat up their resources and harass their managers until the work is done.
 On the other are the PMPs clinging for dear life to their copy of the PMBOK who are unable to get anyone to do what they want.

 You can tell a PM isn't so great when you hear the exact same phrases and jargon repeated in the exact same order on endless conference calls.
-[1] I'm not saying it's easy
+[1] I'm not saying it's easy either...I could never do that job because I can't coerce people to do what needs to be done.
+And when it comes down to it, that's a PM's only job...well, that and checking the boxes and filling out Gantt charts.

+[1] I swear that one PM I worked with would say "Good morning, who just joined the call?" in the EXACT same tone, rhythm and texture at the sound of every beep on conference calls.
+It was like a machine!

-BAD Project Management kills everything (Score:2)
+BAD Project Management kills everything (Score:4, Interesting)

 On anything with more than 5-6 people on a team, a project manager is a necessity.
 It is inefficient in first-order terms, but keeping people focused on what they are good at (and a dedicated person managing scope) dramatically improves productivity.
 Generally, less than 10% of hours should be in project management.